 “Grace.”

-He hated the word sir at that moment.
-It put a wall between them, and the sight of her on the floor had already shown him one wall too many.
+He hated the word sir in that moment.
+It built a wall between them, and the sight of her on the floor had already shown him one wall too many.

 “You don’t have to apologize.”

-He pulled out a chair at the kitchen table and sat down across from her, though the distance between chair and floor suddenly felt cruel and ridiculous.
+He pulled out a chair at the kitchen table and sat down across from her, though the distance between chair and floor suddenly felt cruel and absurd.

 Grace lowered her eyes.

-“It was a long day,” she said softly.
+“It was a long day,” she said quietly.
 “I didn’t get to eat earlier.”

 Her fingers were gripping the edge of the plate hard enough to whiten the knuckles.

-“You know you don’t have to eat on the floor,” he said, more gently than he meant to.
+“You know you don’t have to eat on the floor,” he said gently.

 Habit.

-The habit of making oneself smaller before anyone else has the chance to do it for you.
+The habit of making yourself smaller before someone else can do it for you.

 “It’s all right,” she said.
 “I’m nearly done.”